Mayurji/Mayurji/README.md

 #### Work Experience

-   >I started my career as Big Data Analyst in 2014 and moved to Analytics after couple of years.
+   >I started my career as Big Data Engineer in 2014 and moved to Analytics after couple of years.
 I have been working on Analytics since then, I have worked on multiple domains like Logistics, Telecom and Social Media platforms.
 I open to collaboration on projects in ML and DL.

 #### How I Spend My Time
    * I spend majority of my free time on learning Deep Learning & Implementing DL architectures.
-   * I am learning pytorch now.
+   * I am learning Pytorch now.
 Would love it, if anyone wants to collaborate and sharing the learning experience.

 #### About Me